 A report from our youth section IHEYO on the 2016 Asian Humanism Conference

 The speakers at this year’s event came from a wide variety of countries and backgrounds.
-Nearly 50 people attended the conference, with roughly equal numbers of attendees from within Taiwan and traveling from abroad.
-Six IHEU or IHEYO members or volunteers, from five different countries were able to join us at the event, including members from Pakistan, Nepal, Singapore, Taiwan, and the Philippines.
+Nearly 50 people attended the conference, with roughly equal numbers of attendees from within Taiwan, Province of China and traveling from abroad.
+Six IHEU or IHEYO members or volunteers, from five different countries were able to join us at the event, including members from Pakistan, Nepal, Singapore, Taiwan, Province of China, and the Philippines.
 In all, people from 14 countries were in attendance or helped during the organization process.

 IHEYO members spoke on their countries’ history and humanist movements, as well as feminism and the power of narrative.
 Other speakers shared their thoughts and research on Humanism, what it should work toward, and where it was going.
 In a deeply personal discussion, several people who had left dogmatic religions shared their experience with attendees.
 For some, it was their first time interacting with and hearing from ex-believers.

 There were several big successes to come out of the conference.
 The first being an idea that seemed to coalesce from the themes and topics of the speakers and panels during the event.
 That was a need to help raise the voices of prominent Asian Humanists, past and present, and to start developing a Humanist tradition rooted firmly in Eastern thought and traditions (not to replace Western Humanism, but to add to and support it).
 If the event had an unofficial theme, it would no doubt be something along the lines of “Toward an Asian Humanism.”
 It is these kinds of ideas, that help give a group motivation and vision as they move forward.